sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02.CPU.md

 layer goes on.
 Each stage lists the new ICs, the running logic-IC count, the new instructions, and the milestone that proves it.
-Microcode is re-burned at every stage; unimplemented opcodes microcode to STP so a wild jump halts loudly instead of executing garbage.
+Microcode is re-burned at every stage; unimplemented opcodes microcode to STP so a wild jump halts loudly instead of executing garbage ($00 is the exception from stage 5 onward — it runs the RESET sequence, so wild jumps into zeroed memory reboot cleanly).

 | Stage | Adds | +ICs | ICs | +Instr | Instr |
 |---|---|---|---|---|---|